 The bedroom, where you spend a lot of time, should be close to your cat.
 It is useful for your betterment so that you can avoid allergens in your beds and improve your sleep quality.

 Invest in good HEPA purifiers and filters to minimize airborne allergens but do change or clean them regularly.

 Sweeping and vacuuming more often can reduce pet dander, which contains allergy-causing protein.
 Make the cleaning task easier on yourself by minimizing carpets, textiles, or any fabrics that trap allergens in your house.
 Also, wear a mask during the cleaning session.

 Wash Your Hands

-Wash your hands frequently or regularly after petting or playing with your Russian blue.
-However, never touch sensitive parts of your body, such as eyes, nose, or mouth with your hands before washing.
+Wash your hands frequently or regularly after petting or playing with your Russian Blue.
+However, never touch sensitive parts of your body, such as your eyes, nose, or mouth with your hands before washing.
 Use an aqueous cream for the treatment of itching.

 Keep Your Russian Blue Healthy

-Keeping your Russian blue healthy with a proper diet or food can also help in less shedding and production of dander.
-Research says that a cat diet containing a specific protein found in eggs can help reduce primary cat allergen.
+Keeping your Russian Blue healthy with a proper diet or food can also help in less shedding and the production of dander.
+Research says that a cat diet containing a specific protein found in eggs can help reduce primary cat allergens.

 Brushing Or Grooming Your Russian Blue